nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

 - Load previously saved meal plans
 - Automatic date tracking for saved plans
 - Separate sheet organization for easy management

+### Advanced Meal Plan Management
+- **Slot-based Selection**: Click "Change" on any meal slot to search and select specific meals
+- **Meal Search**: Search through your meal database to find specific meals
+- **Smart Replacement**: Use random replacement or targeted search for each slot

+### Ingredients Database Management
+- Save ingredients to a separate dedicated sheet
+- Organize ingredients by categories (Protein, Vegetables, Dairy, etc.)
+- Track when ingredients were added
+- Browse ingredients by category for easy organization

 ## Support